SmartBoy84/Automaton/README.md

-Powercuts example actions
+Personal action bank of powercut actions + activator listeners + activator events all in swift

-Here's a minimal tweak which provides actions to Powercuts.
-Take a look at the few examples in Actions folder to get you started, starting with SimpleAction.xm, which is the absolute minimum to provide an action.
+## Features

-Check the full documentation here.
+### Activator

-also has activator stuff for convenience
+    - event that fires upon media pause/play

-Features: Activator
+### Powercuts

-event which fires when media is paused/played Powercuts
+    - action to get state of media player (playing/paused)

-action to get state of media player (playing/paused) action to post notifcation to NSNotificationCentre
+    - action to post notifcation to NSNotificationCentre